Rocyzas/Explainable-AI-Classifiers-for-Alzheimers-Disease-Diagnosis/README.md

-*Precision-Recall diagram containing the f-score for each tissue sample?| - *Rename HC, AD, MCI to GROUPS instead of classes			| - *Make read once in explain         for eli5 and lime                    | -
+*Precision-Recall diagram containing the f-score for each tissue sample?| - *Rename HC, AD, MCI to GROUPS instead of classes			| - *Make read once in explain         for eli5 and lime                    | - *Implement shuffle from sklearn.utils.shuffle to automaticaly shuffle   | -

 PART2
 Downloaded ADNI1Screening1.5 data ~1k 3D MRI images